-Direct, short-range aerosol exposure occurs when someone inhales SARS-CoV-2 aerosols during face-to-face interactions with a person with COVID-19.
+Direct, short-range aerosol exposure occurs when someone inhales aerosols containing SARS-CoV-2 virus during face-to-face interactions with a person with COVID-19.
 The infected person generates and releases aerosols through breathing, speaking, coughing, and sneezing.
-The concentration of the aerosols containing SARS-CoV-2 is highest close to the infected person and decreases as the aerosols disperse through the air, especially in larger spaces where there is sufficient air volume to dilute the aerosols that may accumulate.
+The concentration of aerosols containing SARS-CoV-2 is highest close to the infected person and decreases as the aerosols disperse through the air, especially in larger spaces where there is sufficient air volume to dilute the aerosols that may accumulate.

-Indirect, long-range aerosol exposure occurs when someone inhales SARS-CoV-2 aerosols that have traveled away from a person with COVID-19 and accumulated in the air in an indoor space.
+Indirect, long-range aerosol exposure occurs when someone inhales aerosols containing SARS-CoV-2 virus that have traveled away from a person with COVID-19 and accumulated in the air in an indoor space.
 The aerosols tend to mix evenly throughout a space because of dilution and air mixing.

 Smaller spaces tend to have higher concentrations of accumulated aerosols than larger spaces, because there is less air to dilute the aerosols in a smaller space.